krecik1219/Genetic-best-algebraic-tree-algorithm/README.md

 # Genetic-best-algebraic-tree-algorithm
-Algebraic expression in tree form with algorith for finding best tree for given file with tuple: x - arg, y - arg, result
+Algebraic expression in tree form with algorithm for finding best matching tree for given file with tuple: x - arg, y - arg, result